 fips203ipd

-Embeddable, dependency-free C11 implementation of ML-KEM from the FIPS 203 initial public draft (IPD) with scalar and AVX-512 backends.
+Embeddable, dependency-free C11 implementation of ML-KEM from the FIPS 203 initial public draft (IPD) with scalar, AVX-512, and Neon backends.

 FIPS 203 is (or will be) NIST's standardized version of Kyber, a post-quantum key encapsulation mechanism (KEM).